Microsoft/azure-docs.cs-cz/articles/active-directory/users-groups-roles/groups-update-rule.md

 ---
-title: Aktualizace a Správa pravidla dynamické skupiny a řešení potíží s členstvím Azure Active Directory | Microsoft Docs
+title: Update and manage a dynamic group rule and troubleshoot membership - Azure Active Directory | Microsoft Docs
-description: Postup vytvoření pravidla členství ve skupině v Azure Portal najdete v části stav.
+description: How to create a group membership rule in the Azure portal, check status.
 services: active-directory
 documentationcenter: ''
 author: curtand